openshift/boilerplate/README.md

 ### Configure

-The `update` script looks for a configuration file at `boilerplate/update.cfg`.
-It contains a list of conventions, which are simply the names of subdirectories under `boilerplate`, one per line.
+The `update` program looks for a configuration file at `boilerplate/update.cfg`.
+It contains a list of conventions, which are simply the names of subdirectory paths under `boilerplate`, one per line.
 Whitespace and `#`-style comments are allowed.
-For example, to adopt the `make` and `gofmt` conventions, your `boilerplate/update.cfg` may look like:
+For example, to adopt the `openshift/golang_osd_hive_operator` convention, your `boilerplate/update.cfg` may look like:

 ```
-# Use common makefile targets and functions
-make

-# Enforce golang style using our gofmt configuration
-gofmt
+# Use standards for hive-deployed Go operators
+openshift/golang_osd_hive_operator
 ```

 Opt into updates of a convention by including it in the file; otherwise you are opted out, even if you had previously used a given convention.

+**Note:** If you opt out of a previously-used convention by removing it from your config, you are responsible for cleaning up; the main `update` driver doesn't do it for you.

 **Note:** Updates are applied in the order in which they are listed in the configuration.
 If conventions need to be applied in a certain order